On the strengths of the self-updating process clustering algorithm: Discussion and Conclusion

 \section{Discussion and Conclusion}

-The self-updating process is a simple, intuitive and powerful clustering algorithm.
+The self-updating process (SUP) is a simple, intuitive and powerful clustering algorithm.
 In the updating process, each data point moves to a new position at each iteration.
 The new position depends on the influences the data point receives from other points.
-At the end of the process, every point reaches its equilibrium position without further movements.
+At the end of the process, every point reaches an equilibrium position without further movements.
 Data points that arrive at the same position are considered to belong to the same cluster.
+In this paper, we outlined the similarities and the differences between the self-updating process and the blurring mean-shift algorithm, showing that blurring mean-shift is a static SUP.
+We studied the benefits of using the self-updating process in three types of data sets.
+Some of the benefits therefore also apply to the use of the blurring mean-shift for clustering.
+Unless otherwise noted, in the following we use the self-updating process to refer to both the static and the dynamic SUP, therefore including the blurring mean-shift.

-Although SUP is not particularly developed to handle noise in data, this ability comes naturally as a byproduct.
-Recall that data points are clustered on the basis of mutual influence, which is defined to be larger when two points are closer.
-As a result, noise data that are not close to most of the data points are expected to be isolated at the end of the updating process and therefore can be easily identified.
-In Section \ref{subsec: simu_noise} and Section \ref{subsec: golubdata}, we showed the strength of SUP in separating noise.
-This strength offers a great advantage especially when the noise level in the data is substantially high.
+Although the self-updating process was not originally developed to handle noise in data, this ability comes naturally as a byproduct.
+Recall that data points move around the sample space according to the mutual influences, which are defined to be larger when two points are closer.
+Noise data points that are not close to most of the data points therefore are to be isolated at the end of the process.
+This is one strength of the self-updating process that can separate out the noise data points.
+The strength offers a great advantage especially when the noise level in the data is high.

-Compared to the k-means algorithm that minimizes the sum of within-cluster variations, SUP is not one of such clustering algorithms that optimize certain criterion functions.
-Although it is often appealing to have clustering results that represent specific statistical terms, such as the solution of the k-means nicely represents ``the minimizer of the sum of within-cluster variations", there are times when these terms are not what we truly seek in data.
-Section \ref{subsec: simu_crowded} presented a well-known example, in which the criterion used by the k-means cannot reflect the structure of the data.
-Under such a situation, the minimizer of the sum of within-cluster variations is not able to correctly identify clusters.
-This explains a viewpoint: the use of criterion functions for clustering sometimes is inappropriate.
+The phenomenon that a movement of a data point is more affected by its neighboring points suggests that the self-updating process utilizes more of the local information.
+Clustering result of a data point can hardly be affected by clusters relatively distant apart, regardless of how many clusters are in the data.
+This property of local updating makes the self-updating process an efficient method when the number of clusters in data is large.
+On the other hand, clustering algorithms such as the k-means and the fuzzy c-means algorithms that require good initial values usually can not produce satisfactory results when clustering data sets with a large number of clusters.